Selected Publications Created by PDCA Members

 Walker, M. Karen.
 “The Rhetorical Work of Science Diplomacy: Border-Crossing and Propheteering for U.S.-Muslim Engagement.”
 Poroi 11, 2.
 December 2015.

-Books by the Public Diplomacy Council
+Public Diplomacy Council of America Publishing

 The Public Diplomacy Council, one of PDCA’s predecessors, published five books, each one inspired by a Forum conference.
 In each book, readers will find a series of chapters authored by public diplomacy experts, each exploring a different facet of the topic.
 All books are available for purchase on Amazon.com.
 The most recent has been converted to digital format by the University of Southern California, where it can be downloaded at no charge.